Berlin air show to give glimpse of delayed airport

 PAST AND FUTURE

-The newly-built ILA site is adjacent to Berlin-Brandenburg Airport, which was originally due to open in 2011 but the opening has been delayed three times already.
+Originally Berlin-Brandenburg Airport was due to open in 2011 but the opening has been delayed three times already.

 The scheduled opening for June 3 was scrapped at short notice earlier this year due to problems with fire safety systems, and officials said on Friday they were further pushing back the opening to October 2013.